IBAnimatable/IBAnimatable/Documentation/Transitions.md

 After we select "present portal with dismiss interaction", we need to check the **Module** in Attributes inspector (![Attributes inspector](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/AttributesInspector.png)).
 The App may crash if the field is empty.
 It probably is a bug of Interface Builder.
 To fix it just simply click on the **Module** field and hit enter, it should show **IBAnimatable**.
 If everything is ready, we can see the transition animation like this as below .
 We can have more than one Segue within the same ViewController.
 They will have different transition animation based on the selected Segue.

 ![Transition - Present Transition via Segue](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/PresentTransitionViaSegue.gif)

+You can see the example in "TransitionsInInterfaceBuilder.storyboard" and play around different configurations.

 ## Configuring Push transition in Interface Builder